Late Night Studio

 When I was a kid, I had a little box, and I could use it to listen to RTE, or BBC, or some other station I wanted to hear.
 Now, today, I can hold in my hand a box that allows me to do exactly the same.
 And more – If I want to, I can just as easily listen to Caroline or Radio Jackie or a station in Australia, all in the same quality, and without having to be in their specific area.

-Just like the tranny of old, the battery will run down after a number of hours of listening.
+Just like the pocket radio of old, the battery will run down after a number of hours of listening.
 But instead of having to buy new ones, I simply plug in and recharge.
 And the phone allows me to do lots of other stuff too (though that is not the point of this piece).

 The problem with internet radio always used to be it’s lack of mobility, as well as the fact that in pre-broadband days it could be clunky and intermittent to listen to.
 Better connection speeds solved the reliability issue, while the smartphone has essentially liberated online radio from the home, and allowed it to go with you.
 Wifi is nice, but not essential – as long as there is 3G coverage, most radio station apps will work just fine.